PaddyCube/WirelessWeather/README.md

 - Wind direction
 - Battery monitor

+There are two versions available.
+One uses ESP8622 module and some ATTINYs, one uses ESP32 and only one ATTINY for wind direction.
+Code and schematics for ESP32 can be found in corresponding folders named as "ESP32".

 ## Operation mode
 Wind speed and rain gets detected by pin change interrupt of ATTINYs.
 There is a power hungry device called WEMOS D1 mini pro, which deep sleeps most time.